verdaccio/website/website/blog/2019-10-05-verdaccio-4-with-ldap-and-docker.md

 └── Dockerfile
 ```

-The first thing I have to do was to update my `Dockerfile`, this is what I have done:
+First thing I had to do was to update my `Dockerfile`, this is what I have done:

 ```Dockerfile
 FROM verdaccio/verdaccio:4.3